 - Jenkin scripts are used to deploy application builds in DEV and SIT environments.
 Jenkin is a build deployment tool that saves a lot of time for developers to deploy builds manually.

-- Any task that requires to follow a set of actions on regular intervals, scripts are used to perform the action and scheduler is used to define how many times a day, a week or a month, the script needs to be executed.
+- For any task that requires following a set of actions at regular intervals, scripts are used to perform the action, and the scheduler is used to define how many times a day, a week, or a month, the script needs to be executed.

 Let us see how you run the script on Windows Server.

 NOTE: Please make sure to have administrator privileges to run any script on the Windows server.

 How to run the script using Windows Server (Jenkins for build deployments)

 Jenkins is a build deployment tool that is used mostly on Linux servers.
 In Windows Server 2016 and Windows Server 2019, you have a PowerShell prompt that is used to run scripts using Linux commands.

 To set up auto-builds, a list of steps below should be performed on your Windows server.

 - Login to Jenkins with your username and password.

 - Install PowerShell plugin from the Manage Plugins list item under Manage Jenkins from the left menu.